classic-terra/documents/proposals/lunc-usdc-prop.md

 1. Split the spend request into multiple proposals to control the flow of LUNC into the market without creating too much volatility.
 The proposer recommends to request and deploy the liquidity in three equal installments and pply steps 2 to 8 for each of these installments.

 2. The spend proposal is going to transfer the requested allocation of LUNC into a multisig account to ensure secure and transparent execution.
-The multisig will be a 6/9 cw3 fixed multisig.
+The multisig will be a **8 out of 12 cw3 fixed multisig**.
 Meaning: A smart contract managed multisig account with 9 voting parties.
 6 voters to agree on a multisig action.

 3. Multisig owners agree on a selected trusted multisig member to transfer funds into a centralized exchange.
 After that 50% of the dollar denominated funds will be transferred to that CEX and then swapped out to USDC.